kriss-chorus/nx-sandbox/docs/01-demo-fullstack-app.md

-# 🐙 GitHub Dashboard - Full Stack Learning Journey
+# Demo 1: Full Stack App - GitHub Dashboard

 > **About This Document:** This is my journey building a modern full-stack application using LLM/Cursor AI assistance.
 It documents both the technical implementation and the meta-learning about building with AI tools.
 The goal is to understand the stack deeply, not just make it work.